This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If in landfill, biodegradable bags do not biodegrade because of the lack of oxygen, correct temperatures and living microorganisms that break down the bag.
 So they act like normal plastic, with the added problem of releasing methane.

 If incinerated, whether or not they are biodegradable is irrelevant as everything is burnt!
+There's also evidence to show PBAT, the main ingredient in biodegradable and compostable poo bags, releases more carcinogens than regular plastic.

 "But they are made of plants!"